 Product life cycles may vary greatly by product category.
-For example, many consumer electronic devices have shorter design-in cycles; therefore, our competitors have increasingly frequent opportunities to achieve design wins in next-generation systems.
+For example, many portable audio devices have shorter design-in cycles; therefore, our competitors have increasingly frequent opportunities to achieve design wins in next-generation systems.
 Conversely, this also provides us frequent opportunities to displace competitors in products that have previously not utilized our design.
-The industrial and automotive markets typically have longer life cycles, which provide continued revenue streams over longer periods of time.
+The non-portable audio and other markets typically have longer life cycles, which provide continued revenue streams over longer periods of time.